White Cliffs, Outback NSW

 Under the Mining Act of 1992, everyone has the right to fossick anywhere on the White Cliffs Reserve, and no licence is required.
 However, many miners have registered claims and those registered claims, which are quickly identified, need to be respected.
 They are 50 m x 50 m in size with a wooden or steel post at each corner.
-On the north-east post is a board which contains the details of the claim holder.
+On the northeast post is a board that contains the details of the claim holder.
 There is a vast amount of unregistered ground on the town's Historic Mining Reserve.

 Paroo-Darling National Park

-- Paroo River (Overflow) the only unregulated river in the Murray-Darling Basin and an area of outstanding conservation value and natural beauty.
+- Paroo River (Overflow) is the only unregulated river in the Murray-Darling Basin and an area of outstanding conservation value and natural beauty.

 - Ephemeral Peery Lake just northwest of White Cliffs where you'll be amazed by the birdlife - 60,000 birds were recorded in a recent survey.